mgreiler/se-unlocked/Transcripts/EP_07_Charity_Majors.md

 we figured out where square one is.
 Um, and I'm really happy with the investor we got this round because he used to be a director of engineering at Netflix.
-There are videos of him out there giving talks about observability at Velocityconf.
+There are videos of him out there giving talks about observability at Velocity conf.
 You know, he really, anytime that you've been around as a company for four years, and you haven't like reached like meteoric growth, you know, everybody's excuses or reasons start to sound the same.
 And I remember telling Christina a year ago, I'm like: "if we raise this round, It's